Opinion | Biden unveils a national security team without grifters, trolls or fanatics

 There is, of course, a danger that the “best and brightest” may crash and burn.
 That, after all, is why that ironic moniker was affixed by David Halberstam to the Ivy League graduates who embroiled the United States in the Vietnam War.
 But it’s worth remembering how little actual policymaking experience the senior Kennedy and Johnson officials had: National security adviser McGeorge Bundy had been a professor, just like his successor, Walt Rostow.
 Defense Secretary Robert McNamara had been an automotive executive.
 Secretary of State Dean Rusk had all of five years’ experience in the State Department before taking charge.
 And while President Lyndon Johnson was a wily political veteran, John F. Kennedy was young and untested.

 The Biden team is closer in spirit to the veterans assembled by another former vice president steeped in foreign policy.
-Anthony Blinken and Jake Sullivan could turn out to be the strongest combination of secretary of state and national security adviser since the fabled duo of James A. Baker III and Brent Scowcroft in the George H.W.
+Antony Blinken and Jake Sullivan could turn out to be the strongest combination of secretary of state and national security adviser since the fabled duo of James A. Baker III and Brent Scowcroft in the George H.W.
 Bush administration.
 A hidden strength is that Ronald Klain, with his long experience in Washington and close ties to Biden, is likely to be a more effective chief of staff than former New Hampshire governor John Sununu, a newcomer to Washington.
 That matters greatly because White House chief of staff is usually the second-most important position in the government.

 Antony J. Blinken and Robert Kagan: ‘America First’ is only making the world worse.
 Here’s a better approach.